marvnet/eschalot/README.md

 # About:

-*Note:* This is _marvnet's_ enhanced fork of eschalot, which includes some neat improvements like coloring of outputs.
+**Note:** This is _marvnet's_ enhanced fork of **eschalot**, which includes some neat improvements like coloring of outputs.
 It also provides binaries (see Releases) to download ready-built versions.
 Thank you!

 Eschalot is a TOR hidden service name generator, it allows one to produce a (partially) customized vanity .onion address using a brute-force method.